AlynxZhou/showmethekey/README.md

 # Translate

-If you changed translatable strings, don't forget to run `meson compile showmethekey-update-po` in build directory and then edit po files.
+If you changed translatable strings, don't forget to run `meson compile showmethekey-update-po` in build directory and then edit po files, and please check if there are `fuzzy` tag in comment, you should remove them and make translation exact, otherwise it will not work.

+If you want to add languages, first add a country code in `showmethekey-gtk/po/LINGUAS`, then run `meson compile showmethekey-update-po`, you will get a new `.po` file with your added country code.
+If this language needs UTF-8 encoding, don't use words like `zh_CN.UTF-8` in `showmethekey-gtk/po/LINGUAS` or file name, because RPM's find\_lang script may ignore them sometimes, and you should change to `charset=UTF-8` manually in the header.

 # Name